By offering Virtual Assistant packages you are paid for your expertise and NOT your time.

-- Bought your time not your expertise.
+- Bought your time, not your expertise.

-Now, retainers are great if you only do one type of work for a client (using only one expertise).
+They’re also great if you only do one type of work for a client (using only one expertise).

-But… If you’re doing more than one thing then you’re getting paid one flat rate for doing multiple types of work that could include several different types of expertise.
+But… If you’re doing more than one thing, then you’re getting paid one flat rate for doing multiple types of work that could include several different types of expertise.
 This is known as a blended rate.